5 cannabis facts for your grandparents

-The truth is, cannabis can have benefits for people of all ages, including your grandparents.
-And if recent polling is any indication, at least in states where it is now legal medically or recreationally, they’re probably already pretty curious if not lighting up with their friends.
+The truth is, the benefits of cannabis are for people of all ages, including your grandparents.
+And if recent polling is any indication, at least in states where it is now legal medically or recreationally, they’re probably already pretty curious if not lighting up with their friends, exploring cannabis effectiveness in elderly circles.

 There’s a good reason for that.
-Not only is a once-taboo and illegal substance now socially acceptable and legal, we also have a massive body of scientific evidence about its medical benefits.
-Many of those benefits are of particular interest for the maladies older folks tend to deal with.
+Not only is a once-taboo and illegal substance now socially acceptable and legal, we also have a massive body of scientific evidence about its medical benefits and are further exploring cannabis knowledge.
+Many of those benefits of cannabis are of particular interest for the maladies older folks tend to deal with.

 So how should you talk to your grandparents about pot?
-A lot has changed in the past decade or so, but it may still be a bit awkward the first time you bring up marijuana.
-To make things easier, we put together some facts to help you make your case.
+A lot has changed in the past decade or so, but it may still be a bit awkward the first time you bring up marijuana or other cannabis misconceptions.
+To make things easier, we put together some facts to help you make your case on cannabis effectiveness in elderly people.

 1. You don’t have to smoke anything

-The iconic image of cannabis use is somebody smoking a joint, and it’s probably the one your grandparents are familiar with.
-And while they grew up in an era where cigarette smoking was far more common than today, if they’ve made it to their age without ever using cannabis, then smoking it may seem like a bit of a turn-off.
+The iconic image of cannabis use is somebody smoking a joint, and it’s probably one of the cannabis misconceptions your grandparents are familiar with.
+And while they grew up in an era where cigarette smoking was far more common than today, if they’ve made it to their age without ever using cannabis, then smoking it may seem like a bit of a turn-off to explore the benefits of cannabis.

-The good news is they never have any reason to smoke at all if they don’t want to.
-There are more than enough alternatives to smoking, and all of them can be highly effective ways to consume cannabis.
-You could recommend your grandparents start off with a low-grade edible, some gummies, or show them how to use a tincture.
+The good news from this cannabis information for beginners is they never have any reason to smoke at all if they don’t want to.
+Exploring cannabis knowledge will tell you that there are more than enough alternatives to smoking, and all of them can be highly effective ways to consume cannabis.
+You could recommend your grandparents start off with a low-grade edible, some gummies, or show them how to use a tincture to explore cannabis effectiveness in elderly people.
 Just keep in mind that they’re new to this — so start low and go slow.

 2. It can relieve pain

-The leading reason patients receive medical marijuana in the United States is to treat chronic pain, and considering the unavoidable aches that accompany growing older, this could be music to your grandparents’ ears.
-Cannabis can be an effective treatment for many different types of pain, including neuropathic pain, arthritis, migraines, and fibromyalgia, among others.
+The leading reason patients receive medical marijuana in the United States is to treat chronic pain, and considering the unavoidable aches that accompany growing older, the benefits of cannabis could be music to your grandparents’ ears.
+Exploring cannabis knowledge and cannabis can be an effective treatment for many different types of pain, including neuropathic pain, arthritis, migraines, and fibromyalgia, among others.
 There is also a growing body of evidence that cannabis can help with inflammation.

 A review of more than two dozen scientific studies found that “there was moderate-quality evidence to support the use of cannabinoids for the treatment of chronic pain,” while a 2016 study found that the use of medicinal cannabis “resulted in improved pain and functional outcomes, and a significant reduction in opioid use.”